 As more women are being taken off HRT, many are given antidepressants to help with symptoms, but a simpler, more natural solution lies in getting your hormone balance right.

 A study by researchers from the Albert Einstein College of Medicine, published in the Archives of Internal Medicine, sounded a warning for menopausal women who are subject to depression.

-The study is based on data from the Women’s Health Initiative which was responsible for proving that hormone replacement therapy significantly increased the risk of heart attack, stroke, cancer and death in postmenopausal women.
+The study is based on data from the well respected Women’s Health Initiative which was responsible for proving that hormone replacement therapy significantly increased the risk of heart attack, stroke, cancer and death in postmenopausal women.

-This study took place over six years and involved over 136,000 women between the ages of 50 and 79.
+This latest study took place over six years and involved over 136,000 women between the ages of 50 and 79.
 The study found that those taking antidepressants were 45 percent more likely to suffer from a stroke during that period than women not taking the drugs, and 32 percent more likely to die from any cause.

 The risk of stroke for a postmenopausal woman taking an antidepressant was roughly one in 200 in each given year and the increased stroke risk from antidepressants remained the same regardless of which drug class women were taking – whether selective serotonin reuptake inhibitors (SSRIs) or tricyclics.
 However SSRIs appeared to pose a higher risk for a hemorrhagic stroke caused by brain bleeding.

 Why is it that so many women are being prescribed anti-depressants to deal with the problems of the menopause?